 Corner of 8th and Union Streets

-This large concrete span with its massive arches was built in 1912-1913 by the Lehigh Valley Transit Company, as a streetcar and inter-urban line, to connect Allentown with the newly developing south Allentown neighborhoods and to cross the frequently flooded Little Lehigh Creek.
+This large concrete span with its massive arches is under reconstruction.
+It was built in 1912-1913 by the Lehigh Valley Transit Company, as a streetcar and inter-urban line, to connect Allentown with the newly developing south Allentown neighborhoods and to cross the frequently flooded Little Lehigh Creek.

 Commonly called the 8th Street Bridge, at the time it was built, it was said to be the largest concrete bridge in the world.
 Its current name honors the one-time Allentown band director, Albertus "Bert" Meyers, who played in the band at the bridge's opening.

 North 5th Street between Hamilton & Linden Streets www.allentownartmuseum.org